awsdocs/amazon-s3-developer-guide/doc_source/kms-using-sdks.md

 AWSConfigs.S3Config.UseSignatureVersion4 = true;
 ```

-For a code example, see [Generate a Pre\-signed Object URL using AWS SDK for \.NET](ShareObjectPreSignedURLDotNetSDK.md)\.
+For a code example, see [Generate a Pre\-signed Object URL Using AWS SDK for \.NET](ShareObjectPreSignedURLDotNetSDK.md)\.